-Now, the carbon component of the Ecological Footprint—which we call the carbon Footprint—measures the area of forestland that is required to absorb all the carbon emissions from human activity in excess of what the oceans already absorb (the carbon Footprint can also be expressed in tonnes of CO2 emitted).
-The carbon Footprint makes up 60% of the Ecological Footprint.
+The carbon component of the Ecological Footprint—which we call the carbon Footprint—measures the area of forestland that is required to absorb all the carbon emissions from human activity in excess of what the oceans already absorb (the carbon Footprint can also be expressed in tonnes of CO2 emitted).
+Currently, the carbon Footprint makes up 60% of humanity’s Ecological Footprint.
 It is inextricably linked to the other components of the Ecological Footprint—cropland, grazing land, forests and productive land built over with buildings and roads—since all these demands compete for space, as mentioned above.

 Also consider: Two hundred years ago, the carbon Footprint was essentially zero.
 To reach the 2°C climate change target stipulated by the Paris Agreement, the carbon Footprint worldwide has to be zero well before 2050, and even earlier with a 1.5°C target.

-In 2009, Ecuador included the goal to avoid going into ecological deficit in its national development plan, starting 2009.
+Recognizing their own risk exposure, Ecuador included the goal to avoid sliding into ecological deficit in its national development plan, starting 2009.
 This is particularly interesting, because Ecuador was classified as an ” Annex II” country according to the Kyoto Protocol, exempting them from taking climate action.
 One of the most biologically diverse countries in the world, Ecuador was once a place where natural wealth vastly exceeded what the population demanded to support its activities and absorb its CO2 emissions.
 Today, that biocapacity reserve has all but evaporated.
 Biocapacity per person dropped from 7.6 global hectares in 1961 to 2.1 global hectares in 2014.
 One big driver behind the 73% loss in per person biocapacity is the 240% increase in population over the 1961 to 2015 period.

 “We asked, in guaranteeing the rights of Mother Earth, what would be the most comprehensive indicators we could have?
 The Ecological Footprint brings together multiple factors that support preserving natural wealth and recognize the impacts that consumption and development patterns have on different areas,” Dania Quirola Suarez, an environment adviser in Ecuador, said at the time of the project.